mekatrol/clipper/README.md

 3. Support for Z value on IntPoint dropped (the use_xyz define no longer supported).

+4. Removed PreserveCollinear property from clipper.

+5. The ReverseSolution flag changed to ReverseOrientation.

 The solution is made up of: